 .headers on

-SELECT * FROM tasks WHERE status != 'completed';
+SELECT id, title, status FROM tasks WHERE status != 'completed';

-SQLite shell commands (dot-commands) control the shell environment and are not SQL statements.
-They do not require semicolons:
+SQLite dot-commands control the shell environment and do not use SQL semicolons:

 |---|---|